Birmingham Improper Medical Treatment Attorneys

 Farris, Riley & Pitt, LLP Legal Fees and Costs

-At Farris, Riley & Pitt, LLP, our team of Birmingham improper treatment attorneys know how devastating it can be to go through this ordeal.
+Farris, Riley & Pitt, LLP is a personal injury law firm that knows how devastating it can be to go through this ordeal.
 It’s upsetting to know that your doctor could have prevented your suffering if they had provided the correct treatment for your injury or illness.
 While you’re paying for your surgery, physical therapy, and other medical bills, the last thing you want to worry about is legal fees.

 We take cases on contingency, so you don’t have to pay upfront for our services.
 We only collect our fees and costs if we secure financial compensation for you during your case.
 If we lose, you will never owe us any money.

 We also provide a free initial consultation.
 You can meet with one of our Birmingham improper medical treatment attorneys to discuss your case and the available legal options.
 We won’t charge you for our time.
 You deserve to receive the advice you need to make an informed decision about what to do next.

 Speak to a Dedicated Attorney from Farris, Riley & Pitt, LLP Today